Roof tiles: Plastic tiles

 A synthetic or composite tile roof, showing fading and delamination from exposure to sun.

 Plastic tiles, marketed as composite or synthetic tiles, became available towards the end of the 20th century.
 Their exact invention date is unclear, but most became available around the year 2000.

 Plastic tiles are generally designed to imitate slate or clay tiles, and achieve their color through synthetic dyes added to the plastic.
 They are produced through injection molding.

 Solar tiles

 Dow Chemical Company began producing solar roof tiles in 2005, and several other manufacturers followed suit.
 They are similar in design to conventional roof tiles but with a photovoltaic cell within in order to generate renewable electricity.

 In 2016 a collaboration between the companies SolarCity and Tesla produced a hydrographically printed tile which appears to be a regular tile from street level but is transparent to sunlight when viewed straight on.
 Tesla later acquired SolarCity and the solar shingle product was described as "a flop" in 2019.
 The company later dropped their claim that their tiles were three times as strong as standard tiles, without specifying why they backed away from the claim.

-Fittings and trim
+Specialty tiles

-Tile roofs require fittings and trim pieces to seal gaps along the ridge and edges of a roof.
+Tile roof systems often incorporate specialty fittings and trim pieces to seal gaps along the ridge and edges of a roof.